GAIA-Inova/decomposite-collections/README.md

 - White Men
 - Indigenous

-Unfortunately, due to copyright requirements, we're not allowed to share the museums' catalog and neither the resulted datasets with the cuts grouped by these categories.
+Unfortunately, due to copyright requirements, we're not allowed to share the whole museums' catalog and neither the resulted datasets with the cuts grouped by these categories.
 So, this documentation will try to cover all the steps we needed to go through in order to have the final GAN models trained and to generate results from it.

+We strongly recommend you to try to reproduce this process with other open catalogs from museums all across the world.

 ### Step 1 - Organizing the artworks information

 In this step we had to view each image from the museum catalog and give meaning to specific areas.
 Or, in computer vision terms, to define an image's [bounding boxes](https://keymakr.com/blog/what-are-bounding-boxes/).
-These areas would them be used as the images cut and grouped by category.
+These areas would them be cut and grouped by their meaning, what we call categories.

-This step's final output was spreadsheet populated by the people who were working on it with the many possible bounding box per image.
+This step's final output was a CSV spreadsheet populated by the people who worked on this analysis.
+The spreadsheet contains the many possible categories' bounding box per image.
 The bounding boxes are defined by pixels coordinates, and we used [Image Map Generator website](https://www.image-map.net/) to help us to define them.
-Following we have an example of the spreadsheet header and one row formatted as a CSV:
+Following we have the spreadsheet's header and one row as an example:

 ```csv
 Tombo,Títulos do objeto,Autor,Data,Técnica,Dimensões,CONTROLE,Céu,Fauna,Flora,Artefatos domesticos,Homem Branco,Homem Indigena,Homem Negro,Mulher Branca,Mulher Indigena,Mulher Negra,TrabalhadorE rural,TrabalhadorE urbano,Paisagem Rural,Paisagem Urbana,Res. abastada,Res. pobre,Igreja
 1963.1.243,Costureiras,Tarsila do Amaral,1950 ,óleo sobre tela,"73,3 cm  x 100,2 cm ",,,"76,558,246,750",,"1,359,220,741&-1,662,278,872",,,,"694,340,1173,872&190,137,478,723&362,358,725,871&728,162,934,421&1019,80,1178,453&468,70,739,396&61,32,261,350&711,93,858,270&471,33,653,299&220,88,352,351",,"883,96,1091,437&572,242,858,485&-1,233,253,528",,"883,96,1091,437&572,242,858,485&-1,233,253,528&694,340,1173,872&190,137,478,723&362,358,725,871&728,162,934,421&1019,80,1178,453&468,70,739,396&61,32,261,350&711,93,858,270&471,33,653,299&220,88,352,351",,,,,,
 ```

-The row contains columns with information about the artwork, such as the title, the author, the painting technique used, and also one column per category we want to extract new cuts.
+The row contains columns with information about the artwork, such as the title, the author, the painting technique used, and also one column per category that we want to crop.
 The values under the categories columns are the 4 bounding box coordinates that should be used to cut the image.
-The artwork image is the following one ("Costureiras", by brazilian artist [Tarsila do Amaral](https://en.wikipedia.org/wiki/Tarsila_do_Amaral)):
+The artwork image in the example is the following one ("Costureiras", by the brazilian artist [Tarsila do Amaral](https://en.wikipedia.org/wiki/Tarsila_do_Amaral)):

 ![Costureiras, Tarsila do Amaral](images/1963_1_243.jpg)

-So, in the previous example, we can cut a `Fauna` image using the following coordinates in pixels:
+So, in the previous example, it limits a `Fauna` bounding box using the following coordinates in pixels:

 - 76 (upper left)
 - 558 (bottom left)
 - 246 (upper right)
 - 750 (bottom right)

-If there are more than one bounding box per category, the coordinates then get separated by the `&` character.
-As we have in the column for `Mulher Branca (White woman)`: `694,340,1173,872&190,137,478,723&362,358,725,871&728,162,934,421&1019,80,1178,453&468,70,739,396&61,32,261,350&711,93,858,270&471,33,653,299&220,88,352,351`.
+If there are more than one bounding box per category, the coordinates then get separated by the `&` character, as we have in the column for `Mulher Branca (White woman)`: `694,340,1173,872&190,137,478,723&362,358,725,871&728,162,934,421&1019,80,1178,453&468,70,739,396&61,32,261,350&711,93,858,270&471,33,653,299&220,88,352,351`.
 As you can see, there were defined 10 bounding boxes for white woman in this artwork.

-We acknowledge the work of our students and researchers in organizing the spreadsheets (one per museum) anh helping with the preparation work to build the dataset.
+We acknowledge the work of our students and researchers in organizing the spreadsheets (one per museum) and helping with the preparation work to build the dataset.

 Museum Paulista (MP USP):
 Amanda Chevtchouk Jurno, Amanda Vargas, Ana Paula Rodrigues Borges, Gabriel Pereira, Guilherme de Angelo Guimaraes da Silveira, Luisa Vasconcellos Rodrigues, Marco Antonio Christini, Matheus de Sousa Santos, Nathielli Ferreira Ricardo Raquel Serapicos, Carol Monteagudo, Deborah Oliveira Caseiro, Diego Giovani Bonifácio, Gabriel dos Santos Noda, Guilherme Bretas, Guilherme de Angelo Guimarães da Silveira, Guilherme Françoso Santos, Luiza Santos, Mariana Yoshimura, Natalia Bruciaferi Goncalves da Silva, Pedro Oliveira Perri, Roberta Saldanha da Silva Berardo Gomes, Rodrigo Augusto das Neves.